It’s not just the Russians anymore as Iranians and others turn up disinformation efforts ahead of 2020 vote

 Graphika found that among one set of 1,666 Iranian accounts taken down by Twitter in June, about one in four tweets were in English.
 Trump was mentioned more than 1,400 times — almost always in critical ways — with this anti-Trump tweeting peaking in early 2017, in the months around when he took office.

-Researchers say that both the U.S. government and social media companies have grown more aggressive in battling online disinformation in the aftermath of the 2016 presidential election.
+Researchers say that both the U.S. government and social media companies have grown more aggressive in battling online disinformation since the 2016 presidential election.

 Cooperation between the FBI and Silicon Valley has improved markedly.
 U.S. Cyber Command blocked Internet access to Russian disinformation teams during the congressional midterm vote in November 2018, scrambling operations.
 Some researchers express hope that this rising aggressiveness may thwart — or at least deter — some foreign-based influence operations from meddling in future U.S. elections.